SBU-DetectorRnD/magcloak-analysis/README.md

 # MagCloak_Analysis
 Analysis code for magnetic cloaking measurements.

-How to calibrate data
+### How to get the data:

-0) cd ..
+* In parent directory (cd ..), check out magcloak-data-calib from GitHub

-1) check out magcloak-data and magcloak-data-calib from Github
+* If you want to calibrate data yourself, also check out magcloak-data from GitHub

+### How to calibrate data:

+* 'cd calibration'

-2) cd magcloak-data and copy files from Dropbox here if they are missing
+* 'cd data' and copy files from Dropbox here if they are missing

-3) cd ../MagCloak_Analysis/calibration

-4) create link named 'data' to magcloak-data and link named 'data-calib' to magcloak-data-calib
+* 'cd -' (i.e. go back to MagCloak_Analysis/calibration)

-5) edit file with list of data files you want to calibrate
+* edit file <filelist> with list of data files you want to calibrate

-6) run one of these:
+* run one of these depending on code used to record data:
-       ipython3 calibrateData_Gaussmeter.py <filelist>
+  ** ipython3 calibrateData_Gaussmeter.py <filelist>
-       ipython3 calibrateData_MegaVIEW.py <filelist>
+  ** ipython3 calibrateData_MegaVIEW.py <filelist>